zmzhang8/reading_ai/README.md

-# Reading AI
+# Reading AI (Chrome Extension)

-AI assistant tool in your browser.
+AI assistant in your browser.
 Free and open source.

 ## Features
 - Dictionary